ctdarwell/wolPredictor/README.md

 `-e` ecoVar [default: "elevation"]: The column name of the ecological variable being examined.
 Variables can be added as any type e.g., categorical or numerical as long as they form discrete categories (e.g. our elevation variables consist of category values such as 200, 700, 1200 etc that repesent mean population altitude rather than the exact elevation of each sample)

 `-c` community [default: "community"]: The column name of host communities.
-For our example it is host fig species.
+For our example we are considering host fig species.

 `-d` filename [default: "newTable_STS_manual_FinalVersion.csv"]: CSV file of data